Keeping Our Greens Pristine

 With 160 acres of course to take care of, The Mere requires a dedicated team of turf managers and gardening gurus to keep our grounds in tip top condition.
 So, we thought it was a good time to catch up with our Green Team to see exactly what goes into maintaining our championship estate…

 In order to help local wildlife and native species flourish, we’ve been working hard to naturalise our landscape.
-Last month, we planted a variety of Blackthorn, Hawthorns and native hedgerow plants in our mission to restore our land to its former glory.

 The lake at The Mere is a designated Site of Special Scientific Interest, thanks to a number of nationally rare aquatic plants living within it.
 We’re one of just two sites in Cheshire chosen by the Environment Agency, to be monitored for Aquatic Health on a monthly basis, so we ensure that our lake and banks are exceptionally well cared for.